Despite the increasing prominence of female politicians and a strong history of women’s rights, sexism in Germany appears to be alive and well.

 Germany may have two million more women than men, but that does not mean they have things all their own way.

-In fact Germany seems to have a rather contradictory reputation regarding the position of women.
+In fact, Germany seems to have a rather contradictory reputation regarding the position of women.
 On the one hand, German women have rights and receive benefits that are the envy of many other countries, but Germany still has surprisingly low figures for female participation in the job market and especially in management.
-In 2003 only 58 percent of women were in employment compared to 63 percent in America and 70 percent in Britain.
-And only 33 percent of managerial positions are held by female employees.
+In 2003, only 58% of women were in employment compared to 63% in America and 70% in Britain.
+And only 33% of managerial positions are held by female employees.